rusic/documentation/widgets/v1/logo.md

 # Logo

-Add a logo widget to your template
+Add a logo widget to your template.

 ## Overview